UMR-CNRM/vortex/sphinx/library/vortex/kernel/proxy.rst

-:mod:`vortex.proxy` --- Static references to footprints obbjects and functions
+:mod:`vortex.proxy` --- Static references to footprints objects and functions
 ==============================================================================

 .. automodule:: vortex.proxy
-   :synopsis: Static references to footprints obbjects and functions
+   :synopsis: Static references to footprints objects and functions

 .. moduleauthor:: The Vortex Team
 .. sectionauthor:: The Vortex Team